syncfusion-content/javascript-docs/js/ReportDesigner/Supported-Unsupported-Features.md

 ## Supported and Unsupported DataSources

-The following table shows the supported DataSources in the web report designer.
+The following table lists ReportDesigner data providers that you can use to retrieve data for report datasets and report items.

 <table>

 <tr>
-<th align="left">Features</th>
+<th align="left">DataSources</th>
 <th align="left">Supported</th>
 </tr>